 Our perception of risk is a funny thing.
-Before September 2017, the Atlantic hadn’t seen such a weather alignment since twelve years prior, so you’d be forgiven for thinking it was unexpected.
-But risk managers know otherwise: that in fact, the risk had been building for some time.
+Before September 2017, the Atlantic hadn’t seen such a weather alignment since 12 years prior, so you’d be forgiven for thinking it was unexpected.
+But risk managers know that in fact, the risk had been building for some time.

 Emergency preparedness is a diverse field that EHS managers are often responsible for, but struggle to find time for.
-To understand a bit more about why natural disasters catch us off-guard, and thus inform how we may better prepare, we can draw some insight from some psychology.
+To plan better and understand more about why natural disasters catch us off-guard, we can draw insight from psychology.

 The Example Rule – our perception of risk

 After a major earthquake, sales of earthquake insurance surge.
 Over time, people stop investing as the effects of the natural disaster become a distant memory.